carpentries-incubator/pangenomics/_episodes/02-Anvi'o.md

 ~~~
 {: .output}

-Move to your MTBC directory and check your uploads
+Move into your MTBC directory and check your uploads
 ~~~
 cd Pangenomics/MTBC/
 ls